brianrp2000/NumberGuessGame/README.md

    - Check the length of the array
       - If the length is greater than 2, we loop the array checking for the last element in the array to append the string literal "or " before the element.
 If it isn't the last element we just append the element and then the string literal ", "
       - If the array has a length of 2, we just have to append the first element, then the string literal " or " and finally the last element
-      - Lastly if neither of the above check run it means the array has only one element, so we just have to append the first element
+      - Lastly, if neither of the above checks is executed it means the array has only one element, so we just have to append the first element
    - Print a message with the string we have just built

 ### Create the Game Class